SDS-192-Intro/MP1/README.md

 # Overview

-In this mini-project, you will create at least two data visualizations of variables in the General Social Survey and then write up your findings in a short blog post (400-500 words).
-The computational components of this assignment will involve selecting a survey of interest to your group, downloading the data, loading it into `R`, reviewing the data documentation, and then producing your plots.
+In this mini-project, you will create at least two data visualizations of variables in the [College Scorecard](https://collegescorecard.ed.gov/) dataset and then write up your findings in a short blog post (400-500 words).
+You will study the data documentation, review the data dictionary to select variables for your analysis, and then finally produce your plots.
 In your blot post, you will detail how the data in this dataset was produced, along with what we learn by reviewing the plots.

+# Learning Goals

+* Navigate different forms of data documentation
+* Recognize differences in variable types and how they get assigned to `R` data objects
+* Examine variation in and co-variation between data variables through exploratory plotting in `R`
+* Communicate data findings in writing and effective data graphics
+* Evaluate the ethical dimensions of data resources

 # Detailed Instructions

 ## Set up your environment

 1. In RStudio, `File` > `New Project` > `Version Control` > `Git` and then copy the URL to this repo.
-Open scorecard_analysis.Rmd and add your group member's names to the header (lines 5, 7, and 9).
+Open `scorecard_analysis.Rmd` and add your group member's names to the header (lines 5, 7, and 9).
 2. Install the `rscorecard` package by entering the following in your console:

 `install.packages("rscorecard")`

 3. Navigate [here](https://api.data.gov/signup/) to sign up for an API key through Data.gov.
 After you enter your name and email, the API key will be emailed to you.
-Copy this API key into line 33 of scorecard_analysis.Rmd.
+Copy this API key into line 33 of `scorecard_analysis.Rmd`.
 Run that code chunk.

 ## Get to know the scorecard data

 4. Download **both** the Scorecard Data Dictionary and the Institution-Level Technical Documentation [here](https://collegescorecard.ed.gov/data/documentation/).
 Read pages 2-3 of the Technical Documentation to learn more about this dataset.
-5. Open the Data Dictionary in Excel and select the tab for `Institution_Data_Dictionary`.
+5. Open the Data Dictionary in Excel and select the tab for Institution_Data_Dictionary.
 There are thousands of variables in this dataset, falling into the broader categories of school, completion, admissions, cost, etc. Note how the file is organized, and specifically draw your attention to:
   * Column 1 (NAME OF DATA ELEMENT): This is a long description of the variable and gives you clues as to what is represented in it.
   * Column 2 (dev-category): This is the broad category the variable falls into.
   * Column 6 (VARIABLE NAME): This is the column name for the variable.
 This is how you will reference the variable in `R`.